FAQs

 • You can submit an enquiry, and we will do our best to provide advice and support for you.
 We have information about a wide range of other support services we may be able to provide to you.

-• AWS operates in both Heretaunga and Ahuriri.
+• We operate in both Heretaunga and Ahuriri.
 While appointments are required for our Ahuriri location, our Heretaunga tari welcomes walk-ins for enquiries and additional information.
 For appointments, please refer to our enquiries page.
 However, feel free to visit our Heretaunga tari for any assistance.

 • For individuals under 16 years of age, parental consent is required for both in-school services and individual counselling sessions.
-However, information that is disclosed during your sessions will be held in strict confidence unless there is a risk harm to yourself of others.
+However, information that is disclosed during your sessions will be held in strict confidence unless there is a risk of harm to yourself or others.

 • We strive to accommodate your needs and partner you with the right specialist.
 But if you prefer, you can request to see a different therapist/counsellor.